makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

   training set (§4) and resource (§5), resulting in a total number of problems in WinoGrande all to be 43,972

-## 3.1 WinoGrande V.S. the Original WSC
+## 3.1 WinoGrande vs the Original WSC

 * a few design choices that deviate from the original design guidelines of WSC in order to scale up the dataset considerably while ensuring hardness
   * fill-in-the-blank problem where the blank corresponds to the mention of one of the two names in the context,
     * following other recent WSC variants such as Trinh and Le (2018)
   * Second, while we originally collected all problems in twins, the final questions in the filtered WinoGrande debiased are not always twins